GioCura/FrontEndMentor-FAQ-Accordion/README-solution.md

     - For the arrow, I rotated it via transform.

-  - How could I make this better?

-    - By letting JavaScript calculate the content each content's height.

 - Mobile layout:

-  - The height of the card was not explicitly declared.
-The height depended the accordion section which changes depending on the number of items opened.
+  - The height of the card was based on the mockup while the second question was opened.
+Getting that height from the chrome developer, I explicitly declared it as the card's height.

-  - The width was similarly dependent on the width of the device itself.
+  - The width was not explicitly set for the mobile version.
 A margin to the sides were added to make sure that the card doesn't touch the edges of the screen.

   - How did I position the illustrations:

-    - Nested in a picture tag, the images were absolutely positioned relative to a main image box.
+    - The two images were nested in an imagebox.

     - Each illustration was given a z-index lower/higher than the other, because they overlap.